China braces for Typhoon In-Fa as it cleans up flood damage | Malay Mail

-In-Fa is forecast to make landfall late tomorrow in the eastern coastal province of Zhejiang near Shanghai, according to the official Cnews agency.
+In-Fa is forecast to make landfall late today in the eastern coastal province of Zhejiang near Shanghai, according to the official Xinhua news agency.

 Chinese authorities have issued a level III alert — the third-highest — for the storm, while more than 100 trains travelling through the region have been cancelled, according to China Railway.